-With an eye on safety, B&F coordinated construction activities to minimize disruption to students as we helped Lutheran Theological Seminary (now United Lutheran Seminary) oversee a simultaneous renovation and new construction in the heart of campus.
+With an eye on safety, B&F coordinated construction activities to minimize disruption to students as we helped Lutheran Theological Seminary (now United Lutheran Seminary) oversee a technically complex project in the heart of their campus.

-The construction of the new 60,000-square-foot Brossman Learning Center at Philadelphia’s Lutheran Theological Seminary was a very ambitious project for an institution of this size.
-The design preserves an iconic 1888 Victorian Gothic façade that faces the campus quad, while creating a sleek, modern addition that looks outward toward the public.
+The construction of the new 60,000-square-foot Brossman Learning Center at Philadelphia’s Lutheran Theological Seminary was a formidable project for an institution of this size.
+The design preserves an iconic 1888 Victorian gothic façade that faces the campus quad, while creating a sleek, modern addition that looks outward toward the public.

 The B&F team carefully coordinated construction activities to minimize disruption to the 400 graduate students on this small campus.
 Our Project Managers worked with contractors to resolve technical issues and maintain a safe campus environment throughout construction.